Paramodular Abelian Varieties of Odd Conductor: Preliminaries

-\proof By (\ref{GF}), each $\sigma_v$ is an involution.
-The fixed field of the conjugates of $U$ is $\Q$ and so they generate $G.$ If $G$ is a 2-group and $U$ does not generate $G$, then $U$ lies in a subgroup of index 2 whose fixed field is $\Q(\sqrt{2})$, violating Lemma \ref{FontaineBound}.
+\proof By semistability, $\sigma_v$ is an involution.
+Since the fixed field of the conjugates of $U$ is $\Q$, they generate $G.$ If $G$ is a 2-group and $U$ does not generate $G$, then $U$ lies in a subgroup of index 2 whose fixed field is $\Q(\sqrt{2})$, violating Lemma \ref{FontaineBound}.

 \begin{Rem} The Artin symbol $(-1,\Q_2^{ab}/\Q_2)$ is trivial on $\Q_2^{nr}$ and inverts 2-power roots of unity.
 Let $W$ be a Galois submodule of $\T_\gl(A)$ or of $A[\gl^r]$, with $\gl | 2$.
 Fix a place $\lambda$ over 2 in $L = \Q(W)$ and let $L_0$ be the maximal abelian subfield of the completion $L_\lambda.$ Let $\sigma_\lambda$ in $\cD_\lambda(L/\Q)$ extend $(-1,L_0/\Q_2)$ to $L_\lambda$.
 Then $\sigma_\lambda$ acts by inversion on $W^m$ and trivially on $W^{et}$.
 If $W^b = 0$, then $W^{et} \simeq W/W^m$ and $\sigma_\lambda^2 = 1$ in $\cD_\lambda(L/\Q).$ In the previous lemma, $\sigma_\infty$ may be replaced by $\sigma_\lambda$.
 The next lemma shows how $\sigma_\lambda$ detects ramification in $W[\gl]$. \end{Rem}